Program Overview

 Admissions

 The path to your degree begins before you apply to the program.
-You’ll earn your way in through our performance-based admissions, completing coursework for admission and earning credits toward your degree right away.
+You’ll earn your way in through our performance-based admissions, completing coursework for admission, demonstrating readiness, and earning credits toward your degree right away.

 Featured Faculty